psychemedia/middle-english-romances/sir-orfeo.md

 His owne fteward he can mete
 As he cam by the ftrete.
 He fet hym doun on his kne,
-And fayde, Lord, help for charytè !
+And fayde, Lord, help for charytè!
 Y am a por mynftrel of Hethenes,
-Helpe me, lord, at this dystres !
+Helpe me, lord, at this dystres!
 The fteward fayde, With me com home.
-Of my gode thou fchalt have fomme ;
+Of my gode thou fchalt have fomme;
 For my lordys love, fyr Orpheo,
 Al mynftrellys ben welcom me to.
 Anone they wente into the halle,
-The fteward and the lordys all ;
+The fteward and the lordys all;
 The fteward wafched and wente to mete,
 And all lordys weren yfete.
 Ther was merthe in halle